-In all cases, the only frequencies shown are those that are NRAO recommended.
-These frequencies are typically selected from the most recently updated line list.
+In all cases, the only frequencies shown are those which are NRAO recommended.
+These are typically selected as the most recently updated line list from either JPL, CDMS, or SLAIM.
 Observed astronomical intensities for transitions found in the Lovas/NIST database are also included along with the NRAO recommended frequencies.

 For more information about Splatalogue and its use and functionality, visit http://splatalogue.online.